johnpeart/johnpeart.github.io/_posts/2023-02-06-calculating-the-cost-of-subscriptions.md

 ### Development

-Working Copy and Nova are both paid software that then requires an annual payment to get access to the next year's worth of features.
-They aren't *technically* a subscription – you get to use what you already have without paying – but the software keeps getting better and better over time so you want to be up-to-date.
+Working Copy and Nova are both paid softwares that require an annual payment to get access to the following year's worth of features and bug fixes.
+They aren't *technically* a subscription – you get to keep using what you already have without paying – but the software keeps getting better and better over time, so it pays to be up-to-date.

 I could probably stretch out my subscription cycles here a little this year to save a few pounds here and there.